AideenM12/MotherFolklore-MS3/README.md

 * The log out button removes the user's session cookie from the app using the pop method and redirects the user to the login page.

 ### 404 Page
 * A 404 Page has been created in order to deal with user errors in navigation or invalid search data in order to assist the user in returning to the home page.
-All navigation features are present on the 404 page as well as a button labelled 'home' in order to easily redirect the user back to the relevant page.
+All navigation features are present on the 404 page as well as a button labeled 'home' in order to easily redirect the user back to the relevant page.

 <img src="assets/documentation/doc-images/404.png" width="450" height="250" alt="404-page">